-Nevada offers a number of camps at the Nevada State 4-H camp in Lake Tahoe.
-Each camp is planned, organized and staffed by County and State Extension 4-H staff and volunteers.
+Nevada offers several camps at the Nevada State 4-H camp in Lake Tahoe.
+Each camp is planned, organized, and staffed by County and State Extension 4-H staff and volunteers.
 Teens are selected and trained to be counselors at each camp.
 Each area camp is listed below, with dates and contact information.

-Campers from the respective areas are given first priority for attendance.
+Campers from the respective areas are given priority for attendance.
 If there is availability others can apply to attend the camp.
-Youth from military families are given an allocated number of spaces dependent upon the area camp.
+Youth from military families are given an allocated number of spaces depending upon the area camp.

 The 4-H Camp & Learning Center is located in the Lincoln County community of Alamo, about 100 miles north of Las Vegas.
 The 72-acre property was previously used as a conference/retreat facility, the main building contains approximately 17,000 square feet with guest rooms, conference rooms and a commercial kitchen.
 The current layout contains 17 rooms that accommodate 72 guests, and has a variety of outdoor recreational amenities.
 For day use, the property can accommodate more than 200 guests.